Ericsson/ove-tutorial/README.md

     $ ove vi
     ...

-    # interactivly ask user what chunks to add in all git repos
+    # interactively ask user what chunks to add in all git repos
     $ ove add
     ...